P1R/OraMon4PRTG/doc/api.rst

 The XMLTags Library
 ~~~~~~~~~~~~~~~~~~~

-The XMLTags Library is a sorter implementation of the xml format
+*The XMLTags Library is a shorter implementation of the xml format
 so you can build methods faster usage calling the Checks Library
 and printing in the XMLs PRTG format needed to display channels
 with the data, you can develop your own methods for satifying your
-needs.
+needs.*

 .. automodule:: XMLTags
    :members: